Important Legal Disclaimer

 Moving to New Apartment Checklist Skills That Transfer to Buying

-- Timeline planning (settlement has fixed deadlines)
+- Timeline planning (settlement has fixed dates)

-- Budgeting for unexpected costs
+- Planning for surprise costs

 Your moving to new apartment checklist experience prepares you for the complexity of purchasing.